ajhenley/gitbook/inheritance.md

 Inheritence means there's a parent class being extended.
 That's called the superclass.
 We'll also have a child class that inherits behavior from superclass.
-The child class is called the subclass. gets a copy of every field and method from superclass
+The child class is called the subclass.

+The subclass (child) gets a copy of every field and method from superclass (parent).

-is-a relationship: Each object of the subclass also "is a(n)" object of the superclass and can be treated as one.
+The parent-child have an **is-a relationship**.
+Every object of the subclass also "is a(n)" object of the superclass and can be treated as one.
+So a car is a vehicle.

+Suppose we have a class of type Person.
+That's extended to form an Employee.
+That could be further extended to form a Programmer or and Administrative Assistant.
+Now we know that a Programmer is an employee.
+An Administrative Assistant also is an employee.
+Each is a Person.

+Java doesn't allow multiple inheritence but you can inherit from an entire chain of classes.
+In fact, all Java classes ultimately inherit from the Object class.

 	public class name extends superclass {